JoeThorntonLab/RH-RE_scanning/scripts/mutation_matrix_comparison/matrix_comparison.md

 ![](matrix_comparison_files/figure-markdown_github/stationarydist-2.png)

-These figures show that the stationary distributions of genotype variants for the main network components in each background is highly correlated between the two mutation rate specifications.
+The stationary distributions of genotype variants for the main network components in each background is highly correlated and highly simialr between the two mutation rate specifications (cor &gt;= 0.95; SSE =&lt; 10^-3).
 However, they are not exactly the same, so next we will evaluate how do these differences affect the inferred *phenotypic* evolutionary outcomes.

 ## Evolution of phenotypes